Updated and corrected September 2025

 The Garrison was a military building and then "gentleman's house" which existed in Gun Lane (now Trinity Road) in Marlow.
-It and it's grounds were on the site of the new church erected in the 1850s and the Police Station which was erected in Gun Lane 1857-8.
-Architecture expert Nicholas Pevsner in his county history series considered that the Police Station was a conversion of an attractive Georgian house, (which should have been the Garrison as there were otherwise only tiny cottages in Gun Lane).
-However early 1900s sources suggest that the Garrison house was knocked down in order to provide land for the new Holy Trinity Church further up Gun Lane in 1851, while an 1870s source said that it was a brick and timber building owned by William Clayton and also stood on the site of the later church.
-Yet the placing of the Garrison main house in the 1830s suggests it was nearer the site of the later police station and not on the site of the church.
-The demolished property which gave way to the church may have been in fact an outbuilding or stable belonging to the Garrison rather than the main house.
+Architecture expert Nikolaus Pevsner in his County History series considered that the Police Station erected 1857-58 a little less far down Trinity Road was a conversion of an attractive Georgian house, (which you'd think should have been the Garrison as there are only tiny cottages ever mentioned in old Gun Lane, apart from the Garrison).
+However early 1900s reminisces of the mid 1800s suggest that the Garrison was knocked down in order to provide land for the new Holy Trinity Church further up Gun Lane in 1851.
+An 1870s source said that it was a brick and timber building owned by William Clayton and agreed that it stood on the site of the later church.

 Very soon after being built the Police Station was considered overly cramped inside with a heating system not fit for purpose of heating the police station.
-This would make sense if it was not a specially built building.
-So it may be that the outbuildings belonging to the house (of which there were apparently several) were what was demolished for the church while the main house was converted into the Police Station or vice versa but it is hard to be certain as contemporary sources just don't agree on all points.
-If the Garrison was brick and flint, it can't have been the house converted into the police station as this was not a brick and timber building.
-It's a puzzle.
+This would make sense if it was not purpose built.
+It is hard to be certain as contemporary sources just don't agree on all relevant points.
+I'm sure we'll be back here with a new theory in no time!

 My next earliest reference to the building comes from 1786 when the gentleman who resided in the Garrison as one single house decided to leave for London and his household possessions were put up for auction.
 This was perfectly normal at the time.
 Safely carting your household goods even a short distance was very difficult and expensive.
 Taking just a few sentimental pieces with you and selling off the rest often made more sense.